Genauer, Emily, b. 1910 d. 2002

 Collection Summary: The papers of art critic Emily Genauer measure 10.1 linear feet and date from circa 1920 to 1990.
 Found within the papers are correspondence with artists, gallery owners, and friends; extensive writings; research and reference files; personal business records; and photographs.

-Biographical/Historical Note: Emily Genauer (1911-2002) was a modern art critic and columinst working in New York City from 1932 until well into the 1980s.
-Emily Genauer was an art reviewer and columnist from 1932 until well into the 1980s, with regular writing posts on the New York World, the New York World-Telegram, the New York Herald Tribune, Newsday, and the New York Post.
+Biographical/Historical Note: Emily Genauer (1911-2002) was a modern art critic and columinst working in New York, N.Y.
+Genauer was an art reviewer and columnist from 1932 until well into the 1980s, with regular writing posts on the New York World, the New York World-Telegram, the New York Herald Tribune, Newsday, and the New York Post.
 She also worked for Harper's and in television.
 She won a Pulitzer Prize for criticism in 1975.

 How to Use this Collection